lilab-bcb/cumulus/docs/spaceranger.rst

 	For **FFPE** data, **ProbeSet** column is mandatory.

-	The sample sheet describes how to demultiplex flowcells and generate channel-specific count matrices.
-Note that *Sample*, *Lane*, and *Index* columns are defined exactly the same as in 10x's simple CSV layout file.
+	The sample sheet describes how to generate gene-count matrices from sequencing reads.

 	A brief description of the sample sheet format is listed below **(required column headers are shown in bold)**.